 12) Sprinkling Silica Rich onto each layer of compost material adds minerals which accelerate friendly microbial and fungal development.

 12) Caution: Do not use Peat Moss in your garden or in your potting soil.
 Peat moss, so commonly used in the gardening world, is very difficult to remoisten once dry and contains almost no nutritional value for your plants.
 Even Coco Peat (coconut fiber, coir) has its draw backs!
 The larger, rougher sizes of coco peat increase drainage, while the smaller fines of coco peat hold some moisture, yet both can draw nitrogen and other nutrients from the soil, and may promote more fungi than is desirable for your specific plants.
 Most vegetable plants require more bacteria than fungi in the soil.
 Woody products feed the fungi.
+Alfalfa and various grain straws are superior to Coco Peat for moisture retention and drainage.

 13) Over the spring and summer seasons, place your garden cuttings, kitchen scraps, grass clippings and leaves from nearby trees into this pile.
 (Leaves are one of the most valuable and abundant fall compost materials.
 Collect your own, and your neighbor’s leaves, if they are simply going to send them to the dump, and store them for later use in your compost piles.)